-THIRTY years ago today, at The Royal Albert Hall in the heart of London, heavyweight Gary Mason boxed for the first time as a pro.
+THIRTY-three years ago today, at The Royal Albert Hall in the heart of London, heavyweight Gary Mason boxed for the first time as a pro.
 Stopping Al Malcolm – whom Mason would also beat in his second bout – in the first round Mason would go on to become a hugely popular fighter in the U.K – enjoying crossover appeal to rival that of Frank Bruno.

 A thickset, physically strong man, Mason overcame his lack of foot speed with his raw strength and power, at times bludgeoning opponents to defeat.
 This is not to suggest Gary was incapable of scoring impressive knockouts, however, and at times the Jamaican-born slugger put together some very nice displays of punching prowess.
 By 1988, then aged 25, Mason was matched with capable and durable US opposition such as Alonzo Ratliff, Ricky Parkey and James “Quick” Tillis.
 Mason halted all three men, and by January of the following year he was ready to fight for the British heavyweight crown.